By Grace Hancock

 When there’s Trucks or Oversized Vehicles Driving Through Roundabouts…

-Large vehicles like semi trucks and buses need more room to turn, which is why many roundabouts are designed with a raised section of concrete around the center island, known as a truck apron.
-If you are driving a regular sized vehicle, you don’t need to use the truck apron to get your back wheels around the bend, so leave it open for those who do.
+Large vehicles like semi-trucks and buses need more room to turn.
+Many roundabouts are designed with a raised section of concrete around the center island, known as a truck apron, for this very reason.
+If you are driving a regular-sized vehicle, you don’t need to use the truck apron to get your back wheels around the bend, so leave it open for those who do.